PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation

 \section{Introduction}

-Micro Aerial Vehicles (MAVs), particularly quadrotors equipped with cable-suspended payload systems, have gained significant attention due to their versatility and effectiveness in diverse applications such as inspection \cite{trujillo2019}, search and rescue missions \cite{LoiannoRAL2018}, and package transportation \cite{sreenath2013geometric}.
+\IEEEPARstart{M}{icro} Aerial Vehicles (MAVs), particularly quadrotors equipped with cable-suspended payload systems, have gained significant attention due to their versatility and effectiveness in diverse applications such as inspection \cite{trujillo2019}, search and rescue missions \cite{LoiannoRAL2018}, and package transportation \cite{sreenath2013geometric}.
 Their ability to deliver essential materials in regions inaccessible by ground robots makes them invaluable during disaster relief operations \cite{BARMPOUNAKIS2016ijtst}.
 Furthermore, aerial transportation systems offer considerable advantages in energy efficiency over ground vehicles for last-mile logistics, significantly reducing environmental footprints in urban delivery contexts \cite{LastMileDelivery}.

 In time critical scenarios, such as rescue missions, it is crucial for aerial vehicles to optimize their flight path to reduce the mission time, especially in challenging environments like dense forests or earthquake-damaged and structurally unsafe buildings.
 This requires the robot planners to avoid obstacles while maneuvering through narrow gaps and around tight corners, which need non-conservative physical approximations of the system components.
-Furthermore, unlike standalone quadrotor methods, aerial transportation planners must take into account the increased complexity of the configuration space introduced by the swinging payload.

 Existing methods often simplify these systems into spheres \cite{li2023autotrans} or large prisms \cite{zheng2020, tang2015mixed} to address computational demands, trading off solution quality for computational speed.
-In contrast, our approach directly addresses these limitations by representing each component - quadrotor, payload, and cable — as distinct polytopes.
+In contrast, our approach directly addresses these limitations by representing each component - quadrotor, payload, and cable - as distinct polytopes.
 We further enhance our planner by incorporating the quadrotor’s orientation into the polytopic representation.
-This orientation-aware modeling enables more precise collision prediction during aggressive maneuvers in confined spaces such as the environment shown in Fig. \ref{fig:traj_small_gap}.
+This orientation-aware modeling enables more precise collision prediction during aggressive maneuvers in confined spaces such as the environment shown in Fig. \ref{fig:traj_9_10}.
 This representation provides planners with detailed geometric information, enhancing their capabilities to navigate maze-like and highly constrained environments.